HarshitKaushik/java-cheat-sheet/README.md

 comedian.performComedy(); //Comedy
 ```

-#### Super class reference variable can hold an object of sub class
+#### Super class reference variable can hold an object of sub-class

 ```java
 Actor actor1 = new Comedian();